-Add an image, video, GIF or audio file to make your questionnaire more entertaining.
-Respondents will be more likely to go all the way to the end of your questionnaire if you add something besides just the plain text question and answers.
+Adding media to your questions, like an image, video, GIF, or audio file will make your questionnaire more entertaining.
+Respondents will be more likely to go all the way to the end of your questionnaire if you include something besides just the plain text question and answers.
 It will lower the drop-out rate because there's a lower chance they'll get bored.

 You'll find the option to Add media or Add YouTube video when you're editing a question, right below the box for your question text.

 File sizes above 800 px width and 680 px height work best as they get automatically resized above those parameters.
-The recommended file size is 800 px width.
-Your file has to be under 2 MB.
-If you want to add a larger video, click Add YouTube video and insert a YouTube link.|
+The recommended file size is 800 px in width.
+Images and audio have to be under 2 MB, and Video files under 5 MB.

 These are the recommended formats for your media: